-The mission of the Department of Public Safety is to support the educational goals of the college by delivering services that enhance and protect the college community.
-An environment conducive to learning requires a commitment from each student, faculty member, staff member, and visitor to uphold the ideals of community living.
-It is the role of the members of the Department of Public Safety to ensure that those ideals are held in high regard by enforcing College policies, laws and ordinances, protecting property and persons, and offering services that contribute to an effective living and learning environment.
-The department welcomes any questions or concerns you might have, whether by email, by phone, or in person.
+Security's mission is to the support the Institute's educational goals by delivering services that enhance and protect the Institute community.
+Security ensures an environment conducive to learning by enforcing Institute policies, laws, and ordinances, and protecting property and persons.
+The department welcomes any questions or concerns you might have, whether by email, phone, or in person.

-Agreements with Law Enforcement
+Agreement with Law Enforcement